Last update: March 1st 2021

 No rights can be derived from the information on the Q&A list.

-Tests and test policy
+Tests and testing policy

 Which number could I call when I have COVID-19 related symptoms and what happens next?